 IndieJunior – a competition programmed for younger audiences: shorts and features, comprising animations and live-action films (fictions and documentaries);

-IndieMusic – a competitive section comprising films – mainly documentaries – focusing on music and its protagonists;
+IndieMusic – a competitive section that comprises films – mainly documentaries – focusing on music and its protagonists;

-Director’s Cut – a program of recently restored titles, rediscoveries and films which reflect on cinema itself, its artistic dimensions and history;
+Director’s Cut – a program of recently restored classics, rediscoveries and films which reflect on cinema itself, its artistic dimensions and history;

 Mouth of Madness – composed of films that festively march along the cliff regardless any fear, this section presents works that defy traditional conventions;